data-dependent/osrs-guides/skilling.md

 #### Stalls

-When our character is stalled, our client input and our turn is completely blocked: our timers don't go off, our queue doesn't evaluate, we can't interact with anything, we can't move, and no client input is accepted.
+When our character is stalled, our client input and our turn is almost completely blocked: for the most part, our timers don't go off, our queue doesn't evaluate, we can't interact with anything, we can't move, and no client input is accepted.
 An example of a stall comes from teleporting.
 When we click a teleport in the normal spellbook, a stall starts in client input on the next tick.
 The stall ends four ticks later, when our coordinates change to our destination.
 We'll see interesting skilling examples of stalls in the [**Stalls**](#tick-manipulation-iii-stalls) section.

 #### The queue